Huegoxaga/notes/cpp/README.md

   else
     //statement
   ```
+- `C++` provides the option of nesting an unlimited number of if/else statements.
-- If statements can be nested.
+- If there is only one statement, the curly braces can be removed.
 - conditional expression.
   - `x = (condition) ? statement1 : statement2;`
   - If true statement1 is returned, if false statement2 is returned